 Just hanging around and people-watching

 The square has an undeniable energy that you can enjoy.
 The atmosphere is unbeatable with all types of people; from students to tourists to locals.
 The thing that I always love about this place is the amount of musicians who perform in the square – jazz singers, dancers, even football players.
 It’s like a free 24/7 show.

 This is pretty much the most overhyped attraction in all of the city.
 And for good reason.
 It is the focal point of the whole square and has been aweing people with its charm since the 1400’s.

 Make sure you check out the 4 statues around it that depict the 4 major sins – vanity, greed, death and lust.
 Of course, the fact that this is one of the most well-known attractions means that the lines are unbearable.
-You can purchase the tickets here with a skip the line option.

 Old Town Hall

 Here is a little Insider’s Tip.
 The historic Old Town Hall building is the perfect place to revel in true gothic architecture with dark halls, art exhibits on displays and stunning interiors.